 Every royalty check you receive is based on a number called your decimal interest.
 It's the tiny decimal on your division order that determines your share of production revenue.
-Understanding how it's calculated helps you verify that you're being paid correctly.
+Understanding how it's calculated helps you verify that you're being paid correctly, and as one oil and gas attorney puts it, signing a division order with the wrong decimal has serious legal consequences.

 What Decimal Interest Represents